Craving Some Creativity

 • Very labor intensive.
 The sanding is killer on the arms.

-• Framing may need to be added which is usually 2×4 if there are no beams present.
+• Framing may need to be added.

 5. Coffered Ceilings with Hidden Access